Information for suppliers

 Grocery Supply Code

-The Grocery Supply Code took effect on 28 September 2023.
-It creates new rules around the agreements between suppliers and regulated grocery retailers (RGRs).
-This includes Foodstuffs North Island, Foodstuffs South Island and Woolworths New Zealand.
+The Grocery Supply Code has been in force since 28 September 2023.
+It sets out rules for the conduct of regulated grocery retailers (RGRs) Foodstuffs North Island, Foodstuffs South Island and Woolworths New Zealand when dealing with grocery suppliers.

-The Grocery Supply Code’s purpose is to promote competition and efficiency in the grocery market by:
+The Grocery Supply Code was developed to address the imbalance of power between RGRs and suppliers in negotiations. ’Its purpose is to promote competition and efficiency in the grocery industry by:

 • promoting fair conduct, and prohibiting unfair conduct